Pie chart | Urbi Pro | Urbi Documentation

 Values in percentage Shows the values of the aggregation attribute as a percentage.

-Show source Name of the data layer and the aggregation attribute.
+Show source Shows the name of the data layer, the grouping attribute and the aggregation attribute, and also the aggregation type.

-Total value The sum of the values of the aggregation attribute in the sample.
+Total value Shows the sum of the values of the aggregation attribute in the sample.

-Mean value The mean value of the aggregation attribute in the sample.
+Mean value Shows the mean value of the aggregation attribute in the sample.

-Minimum value The minimum value of the aggregation attribute in the sample.
+Minimum value Shows the minimum value of the aggregation attribute in the sample.

-Maximum value The maximum value of the aggregation attribute in the sample.
+Maximum value Shows the maximum value of the aggregation attribute in the sample.

-Total objects in the asset Number of objects in the sample that is used to calculate the values.
+Total objects in the asset Shows the number of objects in the sample used to calculate the values.